VfB

 Immel and skipper Guido Buchwald.

-The following season they reached the final of the European Cup Winners
+The following season, they reached the final of the European Cup Winners'

-Cup in Stockholm but they lost the showpiece against Chelsea despite the
+Cup in Stockholm, but they lost the showpiece against Chelsea despite the

-name for themselves in the famous white and red strip with Felix Magath.in
+name for themselves in the famous white and red strip with Felix Magath in

 charge of team affairs.
+The team

 progressed to the Champions League for 2003-04 before bowing out to Chelsea in

-the first knock out round.
-Coaches came and went over the next few years as VfB
+More trainers came and went over the next few years as VfB

-went down 3-2 in extra time to 1.
+VfB so nearly completed the double but lost 3-2 in extra time against 1.
 FC Nürnberg in the Pokal final.
 The ensuing

-seasons saw more top five finishes and qualification to the Champions League in
+seasons saw more top-five finishes and qualification to the Champions League in

-The latter of those campaigns ended quickly and league
+2007-08 and 2009-10.
+The latter of those campaigns ended quickly, and league

-Babbel with Christian Gross.
 The Swiss oversaw a big improvement with Die

 Schwaben securing a place in the Europa League.
+The

-following campaign was most disappointing with two coaches being given their
+following campaign was most disappointing, with two coaches being given their

 marching orders before Bruno Labbadia was hired in January 2011.
 He helped the

-as Stuttgart finished in eighth place.
-Markus Weinzierl was the next coach at
+Markus Weinzierl was the next chief trainer at

 the Mercedes-Benz Arena.
 His short spell was succeeded by Nico Willig.
+VfB ended in

 the relegation play-off place from where they were relegated on away goals